-Available-for-sale investment securities are those non-derivative financial assets that are designated as available-for-sale or are not classified as loans and receivables or investments held to maturity, or are not held for trading and are not designated at fair value through profit or loss on initial recognition.
+Available-for-sale investment securities are those nonderivative financial assets that are designated as availablefor-sale or are not classified as loans and receivables or investments held to maturity, or are not held for trading and are not designated at fair value through profit or loss on initial recognition.
 Available-for-sale investment securities are initially recorded at fair value.
-After initial recognition available-for sale investment securities are measured at fair value with gains or losses being recognized as a separate component of equity until the investment is determined to be impaired at which time the cumulative gain or loss previously reported in equity is included in the consolidated income statement.
+After initial recognition available-for sale investment securities are measured at fair value with gains or losses being recognized as a separate component of equity until the investment is derecognized or until the investment is determined to be impaired at which time the cumulative gain or loss previously reported in equity is included in the consolidated income statement.
 However, interest calculated using the effective interest method and foreign exchange movements for debt securities are recognized in the consolidated income statement.
 Dividends declared are included in "Other income" in the consolidated income statement.